DUI Arrest by the Tampa Police Department

 Each officer with the Tampa Police Department DUI enforcement unit is assigned a portable breath-testing device that can be used to test under-aged drivers at the scene of the stop whenever a driver under the age of 21 is stopped during a DUI investigation.

 The Wolfpack Operations by the Tampa Police Department include “aggressive” patrols around certain areas that TPD determines to be traveled frequently by drunk or impaired drivers.
-Unlike DUI roadblock and checkpoint operations, the Wolfpack Operations occur without any prior warning or guidelines.
+Unlike DUI roadblocks and checkpoint operations, Wolfpack Operations occur without any prior warning or guidelines.

-In order to receive the grant money, TPD officers on the DUI enforcement unit keep statictics on the number of DUI arrests they make and a host of other data.
+To receive the grant money, TPD officers on the DUI enforcement unit keep statistics on the number of DUI arrests they make and a host of other data.
 For instance, the TPD DUI enforcement officers keep statistics on the number of DUI “Non-Arrest” made by each officer.

-The term DUI “Non-Arrest” is defined as a DUI related traffic stop in which a DUI investigator was called to a patrol officer’s scene to investigate a possibly impaired driver OR a DUI investigator stops a vehicle based on their own suspicion, wherein the vehicle operator does not meet the threshold to be arrested for the offense of
+The term DUI “Non-Arrest” is defined as a DUI-related traffic stop in which a DUI investigator was called to a patrol officer’s scene to investigate a possible impaired driver OR a DUI investigator stops a vehicle based on their own suspicion, wherein the vehicle operator does not meet the threshold to be arrested for the offense of DUI.

-The Tampa Police Department has a longstanding relationship with the Tampa Alcohol Coalition (TAC) and the Hillsborough County Chapter of Mothers Against Drunk Driving (MADD).
+The Tampa Police Department has long relationships with the Tampa Alcohol Coalition (TAC) and the Hillsborough County Chapter of Mothers Against Drunk Driving (MADD).

 You can also follow the Tampa Police Department on Facebook.
-TPD has recently produced a series of educational videos covering a variety of law enforcement issues and community outreach activities.
-Also find employment information from the Tampa Police Department including job and salary information.
+TPD has recently produced educational videos covering various law enforcement issues and community outreach activities.
+Find employment information from the Tampa Police Department, including job and salary information.

 Sgt.
-Ray Fernandez was a 19 year veteran of the department.
+Ray Fernandez was a 19-year veteran of the department.
 Those acts include making improper arrests and targeting individuals.
-It was not until September of 2013, the Sgt.
+It was not until September 2013, the Sgt.
 Ray Fernandez was finally fired.

 The TPD DUI enforcement unit was also decentralized into four squads operating in each of the four districts.

-Mayor Bob Buckhorn made a statement about the scandal with Tampa Police Department’s DUI Unit afer the scandal could no longer be ignored.
+Mayor Bob Buckhorn made a statement about the scandal with Tampa Police Department’s DUI Unit after the scandal could no longer be ignored.
 He released the following statement: